meezaan/concourse-scp-ssh-resource/README.md

 ### SCP

-To copy files, add the `files` key to `params`, and under it, pass an list of file pairs (prefixed with a `-`) to copy with `:` as the separator between source and destination.
+To copy files, add the `files` key to `params`, and under it, pass a list of file pairs (prefixed with a `-`) to copy with `:` as the separator between source and destination.
 It is recommended to quote both the source and destination to avoid any YAML parsing surprises.
 The source directory should be an `output` name from a previous build step.
 This is represented in the example as `outfiles`.
 The destination directory should be an absolute path (beginning with a `/`).

 ```yaml
 - put: scp-ssh-resource